Carnival Liberty Review, Day 2: The Perfect Sea Day

 After brunch, we went up to the top deck to play some basketball and burn off all the calories we’d packed on during brunch… or at least a few of them.
 It turns out, we really suck at basketball, although it’s a lot easier to blame your lack of coordination on things like wind and being on a moving ship than it would be if we were playing on land.

-We caught the tail end of the morning show that’s held in the theater and broadcast in staterooms (on your TV) and on the big screen by the pool.
+We caught the tail end of the morning show held in the theater and broadcast in staterooms (on your TV) and on the big screen by the pool.
 Some of the morning shows are more lively than others, but it’s always a great way to find out what’s going on that afternoon.
-This time around, it was led by our cruise director, Dustin, and two members of the entertainment staff.
+This time, it was led by our cruise director, Dustin, and two entertainment staff members.

-The ship felt oddly empty despite the embarkation team telling me there were about 2,500 people sailing.
+The ship felt oddly empty despite the embarkation team telling me about 2,500 people were sailing.
 At noon, the lido deck was virtually empty.
 By mid-afternoon, more people began to show up.

 Maybe since it was a sea day — and a lot of people party hard their first night onboard — folks were sleeping in.
-As we talked with various people, it was fun to meet so many for whom this was their first cruise since the shutdown.
+As we talked with various people, meeting so many for whom this was their first cruise since the shutdown was fun.

 Some were extremely emotional, while others were just going all-out as if making up for lost time by diving into all of the activities (and, in some cases, a lot of frozen concoctions).